nekrut/git_foo_bar/README.md

-# bmmb554_foo_bar
+# git_foo_bar
-Sample repo for BMMB554
+Sample repo for Galaxy training
-This repo will be used for Git and GitHub examples in BMMB554
+This repo will be used for Git and GitHub examples in Galaxy Training